 Should I be worried if someone has my IP?

 Yes, you should be a little worried.
 Having your IP allows them to do quite a few things — ban you on games and websites, launch DDoS attacks, and find out your personal data.
+So, if you have a hunch about someone having your IP, it’s best to change it and use a VPN to protect yourself.

 - Public IP address — these are unique IPs used to communicate to the internet.
 Functionally, whenever people talk about finding your IP and other IP-based shenanigans, they have the public IP in mind.